-- Consistency with levels of service and performance standards, except as provided in subdivisions (b)3 and (c).4 - (2) Adoption and implementation of a trip reduction and travel demand ordinance and program. - (3) Adoption and implementation of a program to analyze the impact of land use decisions, including the costs associated with mitigating these impacts.
+- (2) Adoption and implementation of a trip reduction and travel demand ordinance and program. - (3) Adoption and implementation of a program to analyze the impact of land use decisions, including the costs associated with mitigating these impacts.

 The monitoring program will be used by the City/County Association of Governments of San Mateo County (C/CAG) to determine conformance with the San Mateo County CMP.
 If a local jurisdiction were not in conformance with the standards and requirements of the CMP, then C/CAG would make a finding of nonconformance.
-The CMP legislation describes the process for determining nonconformance as follows:5
+The CMP legislation describes the process for determining nonconformance as follows:

-(a) If, pursuant to the monitoring provided for in Section 65089.3, the agency determines, following a noticed public hearing, that a city or county is not conforming with the requirements of the congestion management program, the agency shall notify the city or county in writing of the specific areas of nonconformance.
-If, within 90 days of receipt of the written notice of nonconformance, the city or county has not come into conformance with the congestion management program, the governing body of the agency shall make a finding of nonconformance and shall submit the finding to the commission and to the Controller.
+- (a) If, pursuant to the monitoring provided for in Section 65089.3, the agency determines, following a noticed public hearing, that a city or county is not conforming with the requirements of the congestion management program, the agency shall notify the city or county in writing of the specific areas of nonconformance.
+If, within 90 days of receipt of the written notice of nonconformance, the city or county has not come into conformance with the congestion management program, the governing body of the agency shall make a finding of nonconformance and shall submit the finding to the commission and to the Controller. - (b) Upon receiving notice from the agency of nonconformance, the Controller shall withhold apportionment of funds required to be apportioned to that nonconforming city or county by Section 2105 of the Streets and Highways Code, until the Controller is notified by the agency that the city or county is in conformance.

-3Subdivision (b) exempts CMP Roadway System segments or intersections for which the CMA (C/CAG) has approved a Deficiency Plan from having to comply with the CMP's Traffic LOS Standards.
+approved a Deficiency Plan from having to comply with the CMP's Traffic LOS Standards.
 For more information on Deficiency Plans, see Chapter 7.

-4Subdivision (c) exempts certain types of traffic and situations from the Traffic LOS Standards (e.g., interregional traffic, construction and maintenance projects, freeway ramp metering, traffic signal coordination, traffic generated by low-income housing, traffic generated by high-density residential development, and mixed-use development near rail passenger stations).
+Subdivision (c) exempts certain types of traffic and situations from the Traffic LOS Standards (e.g., interregional traffic, construction and maintenance projects, freeway ramp metering, traffic signal coordination, traffic generated by low-income housing, traffic generated by high-density residential development, and mixed-use development near rail passenger stations).

-5California Government Code Section 65089.5, subsections (a) and (b).
+California Government Code Section 65089.5, subsections (a) and (b).